civo/kubernetes-marketplace/.github/updatecli/CONTRIBUTING.md

 ## Going further

-This contributing document focus on adding Updatecli manifest for the CIVO marketplace, but depending on your project you may need to customize your update scnearion.
+This contributing document focus on adding Updatecli manifest for the CIVO marketplace, but depending on your project you may need to customize your update scenario.

 Feel free to look at:
 * Look for more update scenario on www.updatecli.io.